 The program is a blend of theoretical and practical/field components.
 Students and institutes must work in tandem to achieve this.
-The method of pedagogy includes lectures, case studies, practicums, role plays, presentations, discussions, project work, field trips, cultural exchange programs, and national/international destination visits.
+The method of pedagogy includes Lectures, Case studies, Practicum, Role plays, Presentations, Discussions, Project works, Field Trips, Cultural Exchange Programs, and National / International Destination Visits.
 It is encouraged to properly engage in extracurricular activities every semester.
-It could include industry visits, participation in events like seminars, exhibitions, tourism fests, nature camps, organizing events, adventure camps, short treks, etc.
+It could include industry visits, participation in events like seminars, exhibitions, tourism fests, nature camps, organizing events, adventure camps, short treks etc.